Skip to content

 Testing Quality Principles

-These principles implement the test-is-golden philosophy at the engineering level:
+These principles implement "tests are reality for code" at the engineering level:

 • Mutation resistance — a test that can't catch code mutations is worthless.
 If you can change the implementation and the test still passes, the test proves nothing.
-This is test mutation applied as a development discipline.
 Tests must assert on behavior that matters, not incidental structure.

 • Coverage realism — test through real lifecycle paths, not isolated function mocks.
 A test that calls the actual provider loop with a mock API catches more bugs than a test that mocks every layer boundary.